MicroStrategy/embedding-sdk-docs/docs/add-functionality/embed-vis.md

 ---
-title: Embed a Single Visualization
+title: Embed a single visualization
 description: You can use the Embedding SDK to embed a dossier with a single visualization maximized.
 This gives the appearance of embedding a single visualization onto a page.
 ---